posabsolute/saq-analysis/README.md

 ### How did we got there?

 The saq.com has a long history and it is pretty hard to make sense of it all.
 It was first managed by Cognicase at a cost of 7,6 millions from 2000 to 2006.
 Why all that money?
-Well they integrated e-commerce.
+Well they integrated e-commerce (to be fair it was not a great time for e-commerce websites).
 In 2006 Nurun got the contract for a whooping 2,6 millions.
 The goal?
 Make the online inventory in real time.
 We can all agree this is a lot of bacon, but at the very least the site still works.

 While the SAQ is in the public domain and we do have access to their annual reports, I can only guess what is happening internally that make them so change resistant.
 But like any big organization (more than 5000 employes) changes is necessary slow.
 Having work on a 1 million contract I can picture easily the endless lines of directors, project managers & vice-presidents meetings just to change a wording on the website.